caddyserver/replace-response/README.md

 ```
 replace [<matcher>] [stream | [re] <search> <replace>] {
 	stream
+	match {
+		header Content-Type application/json*
+	}
 	[re] <search> <replace>
 }
 ```

 - `re` indicates a regular expression instead of substring.
 - `stream` enables streaming mode.
+- `match` defines a [response matcher](https://caddyserver.com/docs/caddyfile/directives/reverse_proxy#response-matcher).
+If defined, replacements in this directive will only be performed on responses that match the matcher.
 - Note that you can use a matcher token to filter which requests have replacements performed.

 Simple substring substitution: